bertini36/dotfiles/README.md

 ```
 Finally reopen the terminal and enjoy!

-## Other apps
+## ✍️ Manual steps
-This apps require to configure them manually.
-Both are required by I3 conf
+These apps require to configure them manually, both are required by I3 conf

 * <a href="https://github.com/altdesktop/playerctl">Player ctl</a>
 * <a href="https://github.com/jappeace/brightnessctl">Brightness</a> (check visudo to allow its execution)

+Don't forget to import Pycharm settings first time you open it (`editors/pycharm/settings`)

+<p align="center">&mdash; Built with :heart: from Mallorca &mdash;</p>